Huegoxaga/notes/linux/README.md

 - `cd` Change directory to the directory followed, if nothing followed cd to home dir.
 - `pwd` display the absolute path to the current working directory.
 - `touch` create new file
+- `basename <path>` return filename or directory portion of pathname
 - `mkdir <directory path(s)>` make new dir
   - create multiple new folderName separate by space.
 - `cp <source> <destination> -R`, copy files for folders, `-R` include directories.